 Common Injuries in These Cases

 Arm and leg injuries can range from painful but recoverable to permanently life-altering.
-A recent study of over 32,000 adults with severe limb fractures found that most were caused by motor vehicle accidents, high falls, or motorcycle collisions.
+A recent study of over 32,000 adults with severe limb fractures found that many were caused by motor vehicle accidents, high falls, or motorcycle collisions.

 Common arm and leg injuries include: